 Indeed, the entire class of FDA-approved drugs known as bisphosphonates is burdened by a growing body of evidence against them.
 Studies have shown that bisphosphonates double the risk of esophageal cancer, and they also increase the risk of atypical femoral fractures.

 The bottom line is this: no osteoporosis drug is ever going to be 100% safe.
 There is always a risk involved with any osteoporosis drug, FDA-approved or not.
 The drug companies patent synthetic chemicals that more often than not are proven to be dangerous – after they’ve been on the market and caused untold suffering and sometimes irreversible damage.

 Leaving your bone health in the hands of Big Pharma and trusting the FDA can leave you with severely damaged health and greatly decreased wellbeing.

 This is why taking control of your own bone health is so crucial.
-The Save Our Bones Program is designed to give you all the information you need to make your own bone health decisions.
+The Osteoporosis Reversal Program is designed to give you all the information you need to make your own bone health decisions.
 If you haven’t yet, you can take your bone health into your own hands without ever having to take chances with drugs.
 Thousands have done it, and so can you!

 Till next time,